 is one of the more authentic temples you can visit in Kolkata.

 The temple is gorgeous and contains a dazzling chandelier in the main hall.
 Radha, Krishna, Durga, and Shiva are all deities that you will find enshrined here.
 Statues of the ten incarnations of Vishnu can also be found in this temple, as well as Ganesha on its side.
 If you are a devoted follower, or someone curious about the religion, the Birla Temple should be a mandatory stop on your visit.

 College Street (Boi Para)

-Locally known as Boi Para, College Street is a book lover’s paradise.
+is a book lover’s paradise.
 Here, books can be found in every language.
 If you are unsure what to get, ask one of the well-read booksellers for their recommendations.
 They are generally more than happy to help.

 Once you’ve found a book, head to one of the nearby cafes or restaurants and enjoy a good read.
 The Indian Coffee House offers an especially pleasant atmosphere for reading and sipping a cup of coffee, so indulge and get lost in a good book.

 Marble Palace Kolkata